Pine Forest, 2020

 The very picture of where we sourced the material from in the first place now being re-used to re-create where it once came from.

-It will be a beautiful and inviting sculpture at the entrance of The Junction and yet it will be adequately controversial and will enable discussion to happen regarding our waste practices and our domination over the earth.
+It is a beautiful and inviting sculpture at the entrance of The Junction.
+You walk right past it/through it on your way from the carpark to the Re-use centre.
+It is beautiful yet adequately controversial and prompts discussion regarding our waste practices and our domination over the earth.
 It is a demonstration of how we can use otherwise useless pieces of wood headed for landfill and construct something beautiful.
 It is also an invitation to acknowledge our role in the destruction and oppression of our natural environment.

 Every year, New Zealand industries and households discard over 3 million tonnes of construction and demolition debris to landfills.
 That's about 50% of all the nations waste.
 About 4 tonnes of waste is produced directly or incidentally, by the construction of one new house.
 It’s more than timely to address this issue of where does the excess go when a house is being built?